The Staff Experience

 Who We Are

-More than half of our staff is comprised of former “Kabak” campers and the rest of our staff are “Bnei Meshek” - children of the kibbutz.
+Most of our our staff is comprised of former “Kabak” campers and some are “Bnei Meshek” - children of the kibbutz.
 This combination takes the best from the “city” and the best from the “kibbutz” to provide our campers with creative, compassionate and energetic staff.

 So what is it really all about??